• 20g orange liqueur (like Cointreau or Triple Sec)

 3. Preheat the oven to 170°C on the fan setting.

 In a bowl, combine the sugar, sunflower oil, orange juice, orange zest, orange soda, semolina, baking powder, baking soda, orange liqueur, and salt.
-Mix with a hand whisk until well combined.
+Whisk by hand until everything is well combined.

 4. Gradually add the dried phyllo strips into the bowl with the other ingredients and mix with a large spoon.

-Grease a rectangular baking pan (approx. 28x36 cm) with sunflower oil.
+Grease a rectangular baking pan (28x36 cm) with sunflower oil.

 Transfer the entire mixture from the bowl into the pan and spread it out evenly.